High performance guitar and bass hardware designed by the UK’s leading guitar guru

 Whether you are building a ‘vintage style’ instrument or a new ‘cutting edge design’ guitar or bass.
 Wilkinson parts are fitted as standard on Electric & Bass guitars.

-The Top Guitars bodies, necks and fingerboards are all handcrafted from high quality premium tone woods, Wilkinson parts, electronics and hardware are imported from Japan, South Korea, USA and Germany.
+The Top Guitars bodies, necks, and fingerboards are all handcrafted from high-quality premium tonewoods, Wilkinson and Japan Gotoh parts, electronics and hardware are imported from Japan, South Korea, USA, and Germany.

 We accept all Major Credit/Debit Cards, Bank Transfer and we offer Flexible Payment Plans.
 To know more Click Here.